kalyani86/AeroMatch/README.md

 # Drone Pilot Locator

 This project is a Drone Flying Pilot Locator platform that displays pilots on a map based on their location and work experience.
-The platform also includes features such as live tracking of the admin's location, a pilot-matching system based on experience and distance, and advanced filtering options.
+The platform also includes features such as live tracking of the admin's location, a pilot-matching system based on experience and distance.
 The application is built using React, Node.js, Express, MongoDB, and Leaflet for map visualization.

 ## Table of Contents
 1. [Demo Video](#video)